 - Life insurance policies, pension funds and inherited money are also subject to declaration.

-There are three main ways to file FBAR forms late depending on your situation.
+There are two main ways to file FBAR past-due forms depending on your situation.

 If any of the below three criteria apply to you, you can file online directly with the IRS feeling confident that there will most likely be no penalty for filing FBAR forms late: